Tangible reduction in learning sample complexity with large classical samples and small quantum system: Classification with noisy samples

 where $a_k \in \{0, 1\}$ ($k=0,1,\ldots,2^n-1$) are known as the Reed-Muller coefficients.
 In other words, given $\mathbf{x}=x_1 x_2\cdots x_n$, the oracle outputs, which could be either ideal or noisy.
 In this study, we are interested in noisy outputs, namely, the case where the oracle provides invalid outputs, resulting in a noisy sample set $\tilde{T}$.
+Note that the classification problem for noisy samples has widely been studied in computational learning theory since real-world data are not clean, which makes the computation much harder~\cite{Angluin88,Angluin94}.

-We can introduce a corresponding error model of the generation of $\tilde{T}$.
-For this, each coefficient $a_k$ is changed such that $a_k \to a_k \oplus 1$ with a certain probability $\eta_k \le \frac{1}{2}$, and from the changed coefficients, noisy samples $(\mathbf{x}, h^{\star}(\mathbf{x}) \oplus e)$, where $e$ is to be $0$ (or $1$) with probability (say) $P(\mathbf{x})$ (or $1-P(\mathbf{x})$), can be obtained~\footnote{This situation is often referred to as classification error in a noisy query model of computation~\cite{Bshouty98}.
-The problem of computation with noisy samples has received considerable attention, particularly in the field of machine learning, since real-world data are not clean; such data render computation much harder~\cite{Angluin88,Angluin94}.}.
+Here, we can introduce a corresponding error model of the generation of $\tilde{T}$.
+For this, each coefficient $a_k$ is changed such that $a_k \to a_k \oplus 1$ with a certain probability $\eta_k \le \frac{1}{2}$, and from the changed coefficients, noisy samples $(\mathbf{x}, h^{\star}(\mathbf{x}) \oplus e)$, where $e$ is to be $0$ (or $1$) with probability (say) $P(\mathbf{x})$ (or $1-P(\mathbf{x})$), can be obtained.
+This situation is often referred to as classification error in a noisy query model of computation~\cite{Bshouty98}.
 Such a model is useful since Eq.~(\ref{eq:univ_c}) is a general form and each $a_k$ can be realized by a Toffoli gate conditioned by $\mathbf{x}$ channels in a circuit~\cite{Toffoli80,Younes2004} (this is shown later).
 In this case, the oracle's invalid outputs are provided by flipping (i.e., $0 \rightleftharpoons 1$) the bit signal with probability $\eta_k$ before or after applying the $k$th Toffoli gate, namely, $a_k$.
 This error model can indicate a situation where the probability $P(\mathbf{x})$ of a successful query decreases as the problem size $n$ increases, and it is well suited for determining the effect of noise in complexity-theoretic studies~\cite{Yoo14}.